nymtech/dev-portal/src/tutorials/ipfs-service-provider/download-implementation.md

 <img src="../../images/ipfs_tutorial_image_4.png"/>

-Here, we can see that a message appears on the `user-clients` UI notifying us that we have sent the request to the Service Provider.
-The `service-provider` then acknowledges that request and subsequently confirms the files hash (`cid`) before sending the data back to us.
+Here, we can see that a message appears on the User Clients UI in the browser notifying us that we have sent the request to the Service Provider.
+The Service Provider then acknowledges that request and subsequently confirms the files hash (`cid`) before sending the data back to us.
 If everything has gone according to plan, you'll soon receive a new file download in your browsers download queue/history!